Titanic: Collecting passengers

 Titanics maiden voyage began on Wednesday, 10 April 1912.
 Following the embarkation of the crew, the passengers began arriving at 9:30 am, when the London and South Western Railway's boat train from London Waterloo station reached Southampton Terminus railway station on the quayside, alongside Titanics berth.
 The large number of Third Class passengers meant they were the first to board, with First and Second Class passengers following up to an hour before departure.
 Stewards showed them to their cabins, and First Class passengers were personally greeted by Captain Smith.
 Third Class passengers were inspected for ailments and physical impairments that might lead to their being refused entry to the United States – a prospect the White Star Line wished to avoid, as it would have to carry anyone who failed the examination back across the Atlantic.
 In all, 920 passengers boarded Titanic at Southampton – 179 First Class, 247 Second Class, and 494 Third Class.
 Additional passengers were to be picked up at Cherbourg and Queenstown.

 SS New York breaking free of her moorings in Southampton.
 RMS Oceanic is to her left.

 The maiden voyage began at noon, as scheduled.
-An accident was narrowly averted only a few minutes later, as Titanic passed the moored liners of the American Line and Oceanic of the White Star Line, the latter of which would have been a running mate on the service from Southampton.
+An accident was narrowly averted only a few minutes later, as Titanic passed the moored liners New York of the American Line and Oceanic of the White Star Line, the latter of which would have been a running mate on the service from Southampton.
 The ship's displacement caused both of the smaller ships to be lifted by a bulge of water and dropped into a trough.
 New Yorks mooring cables could not take the sudden strain and snapped, swinging around stern-first towards Titanic.
 A nearby tugboat, Vulcan, came to the rescue by taking New York under tow, and Captain Smith ordered Titanics engines to be put "full astern".
 The two ships avoided a collision by a distance of about 4 ft.
 The incident delayed Titanics departure for about an hour, while the drifting New York was brought under control.